Prescott throws 4 TDs, Cowboys rally to beat Giants

 Don't tell Dak Prescott and the Dallas Cowboys their regular-season finale against the New York Giants was a meaningless game.

-They played it to the end and got momentum for the playoffs.
+They played it to the end and got momentum for the playoffs, in which they will host Seattle next weekend.

 Prescott threw a 32-yard fourth-down touchdown pass to Cole Beasley on a play that was reversed by video replay and added a winning 2-point conversion pass to Michael Gallup with 1:12 to play as the NFC East champion Cowboys rallied twice in the final 10 minutes to beat the New York Giants 36-35 on Sunday.